introgreek/introgreek.github.io/docs/textbook/06-substantives-2/pers-refl-recip.md

 * The horse carried ***us*** into the road.
 * ***We*** said true things to ***you***.

 A personal pronoun, like any other pronoun, will have a **case, gender, and number**.
-In addition, however, another aspect that a personal pronoun will have is **person**.
+In addition, however, another aspect that a personal pronoun will have is **person**: 1st, 2nd, or 3rd, with the same meanings as a verb's person.
 Person plus number yields the different kinds of personal pronouns, which are declined in the sections to follow.

 One general item of note: **the nominative forms of these pronouns are used only for emphasis or to disambiguate between different subjects**.
 This makes intuitive sense, since the **verb** tells us who the subject is; a nominative subject is superfluous and unnecessary in that sense.